jamesjharper/nFundamental/README.md

 ## What will it be
   - Be simple to use.
   - Be as portable as possable.
-  - Be technology independance as possable.
+  - Be technology independant as possable.
-  - Be Test Driven

 ## Project Heart beat